Guide to Cusco - Gateway to the Peruvian Andes

 What to see and do

-1. The main square - Plaza de Armas
+1. Visit the main square - Plaza de Armas

 The Incas regarded Cusco as the “bellybutton of the world.”
-If so, Cusco’s main square is also the bellybutton of the city, the centerpiece of its economic, social and cultural life.
+In that case, Cusco’s main square is also the bellybutton of the city, the centerpiece of its economic, social, and cultural life.

-With the cathedral on one side, you’ll definitely want to spend time just hanging out in and around the square, including sipping coca tea at the many restaurants, cafes and bars, or interacting with the locals, including cholas (woman of indigenous heritage dressed in traditional Andean attire) charging a dollar or two for tourists to take photos with them and their fluffy alpacas.
+With the cathedral on one side, but more lovely churches and pretty arcade-lined buildings all around you, you’ll definitely want to spend time just hanging out in and around the square, including sipping coca tea at the many restaurants, cafes and bars, or interacting with the locals, including cholas (woman of indigenous heritage dressed in traditional Andean attire) charging a dollar or two for tourists to take photos with them and their fluffy alpacas.

 Taking nearly a century to build shortly after the Spanish had subjugated the Incas, Cusco’s cathedral dominates the main square and houses many treasures of colonial art.
 It famously features a painting of the last supper with a roast guinea pig, an Andean staple, providing a wonderful example of the syncretic nature of Christianity’s growth among native peoples in the New World.